Program Coordinator for Community and Leadership Development

 Demonstrated experience working both independently and collaboratively.

-Demonstrated experiences in working with and/or advocating on behalf of Latinx and LGBTQIA+ student populations, as well as other under-served and/or under-represented student communities.
+Applicable experiences in working with and/or advocating on behalf of women, international, and/or first-generation students, students of color, LGBTQIA students, and/or under-served and under-represented student communities.